Limburg Biënnale #1

 Photo: Gert Jan van Rooij

-In 2022, Marres organized the second edition of the Limburg Biennial: a group exhibition that brought together all types of artists, professionals, amateurs and hobbyists in a festive celebration of the arts.
+In 2022, Marres organized the second edition of the Limburg Biënnale: a group exhibition that connects the professional with the amateur arts.

 In doing so, Marres followed the tradition of the annual Summer Exhibition of the Royal Academy in London.
 The first edition, held in 2020, was a great success with over 250 artworks by more than 150 artists.